About the Trust Fund

 Why preserve the farming, forestry, and horticulture industry in North Carolina?

-Preserving working family farms is one of Agriculture Commissioner Steve Troxler's top priorities.
-In March 2005, he delivered his "Agricultural Development and Farmland Preservation Strategy" to the General Assembly.
-During that legislative session, the General Assembly passed House Bill 607 establishing the Agricultural Development and Farmland Preservation Trust Fund.
+In March 2005, Agriculture Commissioner Steve Troxler delivered his "Agricultural Development and Farmland Preservation Strategy" to the General Assembly as a State priority.
+During 2005 legislative session, the General Assembly passed House Bill 607 establishing the Agricultural Development and Farmland Preservation Trust Fund.

 The purpose of the fund is to support the farming, forestry, and horticulture communities within the agriculture industry by: